Learning Implicitly with Noisy Data in Linear Arithmetic: Extending the Learning Model

-In this way, we allow observations to be not only (i) unknown (masked) but also (ii) uncertain, and this degree of uncertainty is given by the width of the interval in which the real value lies.
+The blurring function essentially offers a generalization of the masking process in order to model uncertainty about complete assignments.
+For each interval, we draw one lower and one upper bound, hence the endpoints of the $n^{th}$ interval occupy indices $2n-1$ and $2n$.
+Using the blurring process, we allow observations to be not only (i) unknown (masked) but also (ii) uncertain, and this degree of uncertainty is given by the width of the interval in which the real value lies.